3amberloaf/3amberloaf/README.md

 ### Welcome to my Github!

-I am a CS graduate student at NJIT who loves coding!
+- I am currently CS graduate student at NJIT who just loves to code!
+- I am looking to collaborate on projects and learn from others, so reach out!
+- My goals for this year are to improve my JS skills and get a job/internship.
+- Fun Fact: I grew up with Chickens named Parmesan, Francese, Nelly Nelson the Nugget 🐓

 ## 🔧 Technologies & Tools